LucasDelfino92/morrowindsharp/main.md

 # MORROWIND SHARP

-> ℹ️ The ⭐ icon denotes mods present in the abridged version of the guide.
+> ℹ️ The ⭐ icon denotes highly recommended mods fit for any first time player.

 ## PATCHES